TreeCaps: Tree-Based Capsule Networks for Source Code Processing: Introduction

 There also exist deep learning techniques that process code syntax trees or abstract syntax trees (ASTs)~\citep{mou2016convolutional,Alon2019,Zhang2019}.
-However, they are limited in how they represent and learn ASTs although ASTs entail code semantics precisely.
-The TBCNN~\citep{mou2016convolutional} method shares the same computational principle with the GGNN method, i.e., information is accumulated from children to parent nodes only, which limits the number of iterations for a node to accumulate information from its distant descendants.
-Code2vec~\citep{Alon2019} decomposes trees into a bag of path-contexts for learning, while ASTNN~\citep{Zhang2019} splits big trees for programs and functions into smaller subtrees for individual statements.
-Then, they adapt different recurrent neural network models to learn the path-contexts or flattened subtrees but are likely to miss code dependency information that is not represented in the decomposed paths and subtrees.
+However, they are limited in how they represent and learn ASTs although ASTs entail all code semantics.
+Tree-Based Convolutional Neural Network (TBCNN)~\citep{mou2016convolutional} shares the same computational principle as GGNN, i.e., information is accumulated from nearby children to parent nodes only, which limits the number of iterations for a node to accumulate information from its distant descendants.
+Code2vec~\citep{Alon2019} decomposes trees into a bag of path-contexts for learning; ASTNN~\citep{Zhang2019} splits big trees for programs and functions into smaller subtrees for individual statements.
+They adapt recurrent neural network models to learn the path-contexts or flattened subtrees, but still likely miss code dependency information that is not represented in the decomposed paths and subtrees.

-It is desirable to learn code semantics via ASTs directly because trees can be efficiently and precisely constructed from code without any inaccurate semantic analysis and the model should not be limited by a few numbers of message-passing steps when accumulating information.
-Towards this goal, this paper proposes a novel architecture called {\bf TreeCaps} by fusing capsule networks~\citep{sabour2017dynamic} with TBCNN~\citep{mou2016convolutional} to process tree inputs directly.